ainulsfwn/bakery-management-system-project/README.md

 * **Customer Reviews and Rating :** Enable customers to rate bakery products and provide feedback
 * **Mobile Friendly Application :** Develop a dedicated mobile application for Android and IOS users
 * **Loyalty and Reward Program :** Provide points or discounts for returning customers to encourage repeat purchases.
+* **Email Verification and Password Recovery:** Implement email verification and secure password reset functionality to improve account security and user authentication.
+* **User's Order History and Order Tracking:** Provide customers with a dedicated dashboard to view previous purchases, review order history and track the status of current orders in real time (in process, completed or cancel).

 ## Scalability CONSIDERATION